-Biological material, to establish age distributions in catches as well as health, reproductive and nutritive status of the animals, will be collected from commercial catches of harp seals in the Greenland Sea in April/May in 2012.
+Biological material, to establish age distributions in catches as well as health, reproductive and nutritive status of the animals, will be collected from commercial catches of harp seals in the Greenland Sea in April/May in 2014.
+If feasible, similar data should be obtained from harp seals in the southeastern Barents Sea.